leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 }
 ```

 To manage this dataset and update it concerning new requirements, I am using the WordPress export tool to generate the file [`graphql-api-data.xml`](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/webservers/graphql-api-for-wp/assets/graphql-api-data.xml), which contains the set of data that I want to test.
-This method is very practical as it allows me to use the WordPress editor to create the data (which for my plugin mainly comes from a handful of CPTs), and the resulting WXR data file will be commited to the repo.
+This method is very practical as it allows me to use the WordPress editor to create the data (which for my plugin mainly comes from a handful of CPTs), and the resulting WXR data file will be committed to the repo.

 Then I use WP-CLI to import this file into the Lando webserver ([source code](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/webservers/graphql-api-for-wp/setup/import-data.sh)):